Lowcountry doctor from Israel speaks on horrors he’s witnessed in homeland

 “We got into there and we heard the sirens,” he said.
 “Then, his phone was just buzzing off the hook because he’s an officer, from his soldiers under his command and his commanding officers, to get back to base as quickly as possible.”

-Kalus drove his sone, and three other IDF soldiers, back to base and soon realized his country was under attack.
+Kalus drove his son, and three other IDF soldiers, back to base and soon realized his country was under attack.

 “Hamas is spending all of its money and resources on one mission,” Kalus said, “and that is to annihilate the State of Israel, to kill Israelis, to kill Jews.
 This horrific and barbaric act is the worst that this country has seen since the Holocaust.”